BIAS

 CONSULTATION

-April 10th, 2025 by charlotte in Decision making and Contracts
+April 10th, 2025 by James Goudie KC in Decision making and Contracts

 In R (AB) v BRISTOL CITY COUNCIL and ES and JX v DEVON COUNTY COUNCIL (2025) EWCC 1 a judicial review challenge failed to the entry by the Councils into “Safety Valve Agreements” with the Department of Education in relation to deficits in the Dedicated Schools Grant pursuant to Section 14 of the Education Act 2002.
 The allegations included breach of the duty to consult under Section 27(3) of the Children and Families Act 2014 and of the PSED.
 Linden J accepted (para 18) that there was a “powerful reason” for the Councils to take steps to address their deficits at the times when they decided to participate in the Safety Valve Programme and to enter into their SVA.